NeWildeSache/MoSD-Exam/README.md

 ## License

-All data is licensed under a [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) license and all source code is licensed under a non-copyleft [MIT](https://opensource.org/license/mit) license.
+All data is licensed under a [CC BY](https://creativecommons.org/licenses/by/4.0/) license and all source code is licensed under a non-copyleft [MIT](https://opensource.org/license/mit) license.

 ## Questions